Upper bound on the number of resonances for even asymptotically hyperbolic manifolds with real-analytic ends: General construction (proof of Proposition )

 Let $\chi : \mathbb{R} \to [0,1]$ be a smooth function such that $\chi(t) = 0$ for $t \leq -\epsilon_0$ and $\chi(t) = 1$ for $t \geq - 5 \epsilon_0/6$.
 Let $\psi$ be a real-analytic function from $\mathbb{R}$ to $\mathbb{R}$ such that $t \psi'(t) \leq 0$ for $t \in \mathbb{R}$ and $t \psi'(t) < 0$ for $t \neq 0$.
 One can take for instance $\psi(t) = - t^2/2$.

-Let $Q$ be a semi-classical differential operator of order $2$ with principal symbol $q$.
+Let $Q$ be a semiclassical differential operator of order $2$ with principal symbol $q$.
 We assume that $Q$ has the following properties: \begin{itemize} \item the coefficients of $Q$ are supported in $\set{x_1 < - \epsilon_0/2}$; \item the principal symbol of $Q$ is

 where $\chi_1 : \mathbb{R} \to [0,1]$ is a smooth function supported in $] - \infty, - \epsilon_0/2]$ and that takes value $1$ on $]- \infty, - 2 \epsilon_0/3]$.
 For instance, one can take $Q = \chi_1(I - h^2 \Delta_{g_X})$. \end{itemize}